 - Statistics / Weather / Helpful Links

 Looking for Lake Biel-Bienne cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Biel-Bienne leads the parade of three lakes at the foot of the Jura Mountains region of Switzerland.
 Located in the Bern and Neuchatel cantons (states) of West Switzerland, Lake Biel-Bienne reflects its shared French-German history in its very name.
 Called by either name individually, Lake Biel or Lake Bienne, the large lake’s inhabitants usually speak both languages fluently and are well-prepared for international visitors.
 Known as a center of Swiss watch-making, the cities around the lake are a hub for cutting-edge technology.
 The region mixes the very old with the very new in a delightful mix of Swiss precision and medieval architecture.
 From the vineyards growing along its northern shore to the cruise ships taking tourists and residents from town to town and on to Lake Neuchatel and Lake Murten, Lake Biel-Bienne is quintessentially Switzerland.